bvoight/mutvar_fwdRegr/README.md

 ### 2. Model / Feature Selection

-I've provide a listing of models given in the `modelfiles` directory
+I've provide a listing of models given in the `modelfiles` directory.

 If you looked at one of those files, e.g.